 So while it kind of stinks you need buy the CERM and problems from PPI (another added cost), it’s not a huge deal.
 You’re getting the gold standard of reference manuals and problems that directly tie to it.
 So you can’t complain at all about the quality of the material.

 And finally, there’s Civil Engineering Academy’s practice exams.
-In short, you get 2 exams for the breadth section and 1 for your depth exam topic.
+In short, you get 2 FE practice exams, and for the PE, you get 2 exams for the breadth section and 1 for your depth exam topic.
 In my opinion, their simulated exams are awesome.
 They are very close to the real thing, and you get the same trademark problem solutions with the full-length practice tests.
 For experiential type of learners (i.e. learn by doing), this again is going to be a major value add.

-So all in all, I really like the package Civil Engineering Academy has put together with their Ultimate Civil PE Review Course.
+So all in all, I really like the package Civil Engineering Academy has put together with their Ultimate Civil FE & PE Review Courses.
 Between the rock solid video solutions, prerecorded module lectures, realistic practice tests, and strong written materials from PPI, there’s a lot to like.
 The only real complaint I have with Civil Engineering Academy is that there’s no live classes.